Frequently Asked Questions

 Occasionally, there will be age restrictions due to the appropriateness of the show content.
 This will be advertised on the website.

-Unfortunately, signage are not allowed in the auditorium as this would obscure the visibility for other patrons.
+Unfortunately, signage is not allowed in the auditorium as this would obscure the visibility for other patrons.

 - What should I do if I have a problem at the time of the event?